AnnaWilliford/SWC.Spring18/PythonBasics/index.md

 Good morning!
 I welcome you all to the workshop once again and I am glad you could make it safe to the workshop in such a rainy weather.
 I am Balan Ramesh.
 I am a graduate student in Dr. Demuth's lab here in UTA.
 I am interested in studying Sex chromosome evolution in Tribolium species.
 I work on whole genome sequences and I use various tools including programming languages Python, Shell and R.

-Now before we started with python, I want to decide the pace of my lessons, so that its easy for most you.
+Now before we get started with python, I want to decide the pace of my lessons, so that its easy for most you.
 So, I would like to know how many of you have no programming experience?
 How many of you have some programming experience?

 I can say this workshop will be of immense help to people with no programming experience and for people with some programming experience, I assume the later parts of the workshop will be of great use.